AncletoCEO/ancletos-web-page/README.md

 # Ancleto's Web Page

-A fun, animated web page featuring Ancleto with GIFs, curtains, and looping audio.
-Originally a static HTML page, migrated to a modern React application with automatic deployment to GitHub Pages.
+A modern React application featuring Ancleto with animated GIFs, curtains, and background audio.
+Built with clean component architecture and automated deployment.

 ## 🌟 Features